 Exiting the swim.
 And, yes, a nose clip is a lifesaver for this big allergy sufferer.
 Nice, 29 June 2025.
 Photo credit: Sportograf.

 Getting to my bike meant running through the entire transition area of the 70.3, which took forever.
-Not only that, but I got to my bike gear right in rush hour.
+Not only that, but I got to my bike gear right at rush hour.
 It was rather crowded, so getting my bike stuff wasn’t super smooth.
-I also got stopped by a commissaire who didn’t like that my race number was showing properly.
-He helped me fix it up, and I cleared T1 in 6min56s.
+I also got stopped by a commissaire who didn’t like that my race number wasn't showing properly.
+He helped me fix it up, and I cleared T1 a hair faster than seven minutes.

 Bike – 6h14 – 163 AP / 184 NP